It may take 'many, many' more vaccine mandates to end the Covid-19 pandemic, Fauci says – KION546

 Children could get access to vaccines by Halloween

-Parents concerned about protecting their young children from the virus could have access to vaccinations for them by for Halloween, said the former commissioner of the US Food and Drug Administration (FDA).
+Parents concerned about protecting their young children from the virus could have access to vaccinations for them by for Halloween, said the former commissioner of the FDA.

 Dr. Scott Gottlieb, who is a board member at Pfizer, told CBS’ “Face the Nation” Sunday the company is expected to have data on vaccinations for children ages 5-11 ready for the FDA by the end of September.